 Fully integrating the ERP and WMS will allow you to:

 - Produce real-time information that will support decisions made by senior management.

-- Become a leaner, efficient and competitive organisation in the current market.
+- Become a leaner, more efficient, and more competitive organisation in the current market.

-- Ensure the sales team are able to secure better deals based on an improved supply chain infrastructure.
+- Ensure the sales team can secure better deals based on an improved supply chain infrastructure.

 - Provide further support to the customer service team and your customers.

 - Keep a tighter rein on purchasing based on the goods that have or haven’t been delivered.

 - Reduce human error with a straight-through transactional flow.